How to Get Into Medical School: The Complete Guide (2025)

 5. Character & Fit – Are You Mature and Emotionally Intelligent?

 This is the wildcard that sinks many high-GPA, high-MCAT applicants.
 Med schools train people to step into life-or-death roles.
-So they’re asking themselves if they can trust an applicant on a medical team, if patients will trust them, and if they’ll be a positive contributor to the medical school class.
+AdComs are asking themselves if they can trust an applicant on a medical team, if patients will trust them, and if they’ll be a positive contributor to the medical school class.

 What to Do During College (or Before You Apply)

-The best medical school applications don’t appear overnight – they’re built intentionally over 2-4+ years, often with twists, setbacks, and growth along the way.
-Whether you're an undergrad, a post-bacc student, or on a gap year, here's what to focus on at each stage to give yourself the strongest shot at acceptance.
+The best medical school applications don’t come together overnight—they’re built intentionally over 2-4+ years, often with twists, setbacks, and growth along the way.
+Whether you're an undergrad, a post-bacc student, or in a gap year, here's what to focus on at each stage to give yourself the strongest shot at acceptance.

 Freshman to Sophomore Year

-This is where most students set themselves up for success later.
-Your job here isn’t to impress med schools: it’s to become a strong future applicant.
+Starting strong leads to success down the road.
+Your job here isn’t to impress med schools: it’s to become a strong future applicant with a unique point of view.
 Build your foundations so that when you are ready to apply, you have all the pieces in place.

 What to focus on:

 - GPA may not be everything, but it matters.
-Science classes are weed-outs for a reason.
 Don’t overload your schedule and protect your GPA, especially in bio, chem, and math.

 - Get an academic plan mapped out, including prereqs, MCAT timing, and potential gap year options.